 Are you an aspiring photographer who loves taking a snap or two?
 Well, there’s good news for you!
 You could work at corporate events or weddings to build up your portfolio during the summer months, and also make some vital networking connections in the process.

 Average hourly rate: $18.74

 As a swimming instructor, you can help children and even adults improve their strokes by teaching them how to swim.
 Do note that you’ll generally need a CPR or first aid certification to prove that you’re a trained and licensed swimmer.

-6. Admin Assistant
+6. Admin assistant

-If you’re the organised type, you can work as an admin assistant on a temporary contract.
+If you’re the organized type, you can work as an admin assistant on a temporary contract.
 Many temp workers end up earning great experience at big companies like Google, and this can be a huge CV booster.

 Do you have a way with words and conjuring up captivating stories?
 If so, perhaps you should consider writing blog posts and landing pages for different websites.

-1. App Developer
+1. App developer